-Providing a uniform identification of the SUBSCRIBER in finer granularity than that of end-system, (e.g. user/account), is beyond the scope of the current architecture, although an optional attribute
+Providing a uniform identification of the SUBSCRIBER in finer granularity than that of end-system, (e.g. user/account), is beyond the scope of the current architecture, although an optional attribute in the traffic flow measurement record may carry system-specific

-Brownlee, et. al. Experimental [Page 33] in the traffic flow measurement record may carry system-specific "accountable (billable) party" labels so that meters can implement proprietary or non-standard schemes for the attribution of network traffic to responsible parties.
+'user identification' labels so that meters can implement proprietary or non-standard schemes for the attribution of network traffic to responsible parties.

-7.2 Appendix B: Recommended Traffic Flow Measurement Capabilities
+9.2 Appendix B: Recommended Traffic Flow Measurement Capabilities